TessACraig89/psyche-tracker/README.md

 The Minimum Viable Product version of the Psyche Tracker web app is a much simplified version of what the final app will be.
 What follows is the specs for the minimal viable product.
 A central Kanban board tracking development is located here on [Trello](https://trello.com/b/W5GjPpR9/project-3).
 For the most up to date developments, take a quick look inside.

- ### User Stories

-  As a user, I want to be able to:

-    - create a new log

-    - choose a date for my log

-    - edit my logs

-    - save changes that I've made to my logs

-    - delete logs

-    - choose a number between 1 and 10 to represent my emotional and mental levels for that day

-    - comment on each of the levels listed above

-    - edit my comments

-    - view a chart for each level listed above that tracks the fluctuation between each of my logs

-    - view a list of links to various resources

  ### Wireframes

  #### About Page